Fox Hills Cash Review: Read This Before You Borrow

 • Bank and reference details: bank account details to allow fund transfers back and forth

-Keep in mind that their application being easy to complete doesn’t make it something to take lightly.
+Pro tip: Remember that a simple application doesn’t mean your personal data isn’t at risk.
 It’s always a risk to share these details.
 Fox Hills Cash could easily abuse it themselves or sell it to a third party that would.

 fox hills cash application